 As prolonged periods of sitting have been shown to lead to the development of lower back pain.

-Which leads to a weakening of both your spinal discs and supporting muscles which places your back and spine under increasing strain and pressure.
+Which leads to a weakening of both your spinal discs and these supporting muscles, which places your back and spine under increasing strain and pressure.

-And this effect is amplified during flights because of the vibrations of the plane which are absorbed by your body.
+And this effect is amplified during flights because of the vibrations of the plane which are constantly being absorbed by your body.

 So you need to learn a few tricks to counteract the painful effects of sitting and one way is to maintain a healthy sitting posture.

-Now it may not surprise you to learn that airlines design their seats so they can get as many paying customers onto a flight as possible rather than for your comfort.
+Now it may not surprise you to learn that airlines design their seats so they can get as many paying customers onto a flight as possible rather than for your comfort and health.

-And not only are these seats really hard to get comfortable in they are also really hard to sit in with a good posture.
+Which means these seats really hard to get comfortable in as well as being really hard to sit in with a healthy posture.